The Differential Accessibility Effects of Work from Home: Travel Behavior Outcomes and Broader Transportation Implications

 Qing Shen

-Researchers have long highlighted the potential effects of telework on the geography of opportunity in metropolitan areas.
-Telework, despite increasing accessibility to certain job markets, can further cause employment and population to decentralize, facilitating a spatially dispersed pattern of metropolitan growth.
-This could exacerbate existing disparities and inequities, making it harder for disadvantaged and transit-dependent groups to access important opportunities.
-Similarly, the central city’s position in the geography of opportunity could continue to decline as jobs and services become more dispersed.
-Low-income and minority groups are likely disproportionately affected by the spatial reconfigurations caused by telecommunications.
-However, the lack of spatially disaggregated empirical data has made it difficult to predict the relative contributions of geographic locations, transportation modes, and telecommunications capabilities in determining accessibility differentials.
+Researchers have long examined the potential effects of telework on the geography of opportunity within metropolitan areas.
+While telework can increase access to certain job markets, it may also contribute to the decentralization of employment and population, fostering more spatially dispersed patterns of metropolitan growth.
+As jobs and services become more widely distributed, the central city’s role in the geography of opportunity may continue to diminish.
+Certain population groups, including lower-income households, are likely to face greater challenges as a result of these spatial shifts driven by telecommunications.
+However, the absence of detailed, spatially disaggregated empirical data has made it challenging to fully understand the relative influence of geographic location, transportation modes, and telecommunications capabilities in shaping accessibility differences.

 The proposed research will address the following questions:

 How does work-from-home differentially impact the geography of opportunity and accessibility of population groups for jobs and other services?
 How can accessibility measures be updated to reflect changes in work-from-home adoption, travel frequency, pattern, and mode choice?
 What are the impacts of differential accessibility on travel behavior outcomes of essential and non-essential workers?
-What are the desirable changes in public transit services and TDM policies to help the spatially disadvantaged, especially essential workers, to reduce the accessibility gaps?
+What are the desirable changes in public transit services and TDM policies to help reduce the accessibility gaps for groups with limited transportation options, especially workers?

 Scroll to Top